nygilmanov/slfdr_project3_traffic_sign_detection/writeup_template.md

 - Number of epochs has been changed from 128 to 256.
 Finally has stopped with batch size 128 as was getting the higher performance.

+I have tried to play with the input data and build the model on the various sets

+- tried to train on augmented balanced data (applied all transoframtions randomly which has been described above) grayscale and normalization has been applied.
+- has randomly chosen original images from abalanced data set and dataset with original images plus augmented dataset
+- original data transformed to grayscale and normalized

+Finally I have got the best performance on the original dataset with data transformaed to grayscale and normalized

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

 If a well known architecture was chosen: